 Other events as scheduled by special arrangement.

 Parking: Free parking for seven cars is available behind the building (the lot is accessed by going down the alley off of DeMun), and the nearby Commerce Bank graciously allows us to use their parking lot when they're closed.
-In addition, you can park free on our side of Clayton Road except from 4:00 p.m. until 6:00 p.m. on weekdays and from 9:00 a.m. until 11:30 a.m. on some Tuesdays.
+In addition, there's free parking in front of our building on Clayton Road.

 No, except that there are charges for some of our classes and events.
 We suggest people donate $10 or more if they attend one of our weekly gatherings or receive an extensive tour of the Center, but donations are always voluntary.

 It depends what this means.
 Like many "New Age" centers, we acknowledge that there is an ultimate reality no human description can capture, that no single religion can claim to be the only true path, and that each individual has a personal relationship with the source of our being.
 On the other hand, we honor all spiritual traditions as having the potential to connect people with ultimate reality, so we sincerely respect all ancient traditions that some New Age practitioners might reject as "old energy."
 We recognize that religious bureaucracies and dogmas can be stifling, but we also believe that the mystical underpinnings of every tradition can take you to the final spiritual objective.
 Therefore, we are truly inclusive and universal.
-You might be surprised to learn that despite the fact that the Center strives to present and support all religious and spiritual approaches, and despite the fact that Jack (our founder) personally practices Hinduism, Tibetan Buddhism and modern Metaphysics, most of the members of our Board are Christians - including a Catholic Sister.
+You might be surprised to learn that despite the fact that Jack (our founder) personally practices Hinduism, with strong interest in Tibetan Buddhism and all mystical paths, most of the members of our Board are Christians.

 To the best of our knowledge, no - at least not in the United States.
 There are other centers that honor all spiritual traditions, such as The Vedanta Society and Yogananda's Self-Realization Fellowship, but those centers nonetheless teach only one system of beliefs.
 By contrast, our Center strives to teach and support all belief systems.
 We believe spirituality should bring everyone together, rather than separate us.
 The fact that there apparently aren't other centers like ours helps inspire us to keep going.